Today many people prefer to do their shopping and binge-watching on a smartphone rather than a computer.

 So when deciding to scale your business and grow your potential clientele, releasing a mobile app — assuming you haven’t done that yet — is the next logical step.

 There are two ways to go about mobile development.
 You can choose to build native apps for all the respective platforms you need or create a cross-platform solution.
-In this article, we will compare them to understand the pros and cons.
+In this article, we will compare them to understand the pros and cons and choose between native vs cross-platform app development.

 A native mobile application is a piece of software built for a specific mobile operating system.
 Therefore a native app: